Nukechickenu64/Interpost-Hague/README.md

 See tgui/assets/fonts/SIL-OFL-1.1-LICENSE.md for the SIL Open Font License.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+## Admin testing: Mid-round job spawn

+Admins can test how any job spawns mid-round using the new verb:

+- Admin > Test Job Latejoin

+What it does:
+- Prompts you to pick a job and then runs the standard latejoin flow (same as a normal player joining mid-round), including spawnpoint selection, job equipment, custom items, records, and mode hooks.

+Usage tips:
+- Best used while you are a ghost or in the lobby.
+If you are in a normal body, the verb will prompt to ghost you first.
+- This does not bypass normal blockers (e.g., round ended, administrative join lock).
+If a job is unavailable, the spawn will fail and you will be restored to your previous mob.